ibm-cloud-docs/databases-for-mongodb/howto-resources-scaling.md

 ---

-{:external: .external target="_blank"}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:tip: .tip}
 {{site.data.keyword.attribute-definition-list}}

 # Scaling Disk, Memory, and CPU
 {: #resources-scaling}

-You can manually adjust the amount of resources available to your {{site.data.keyword.databases-for-mongodb_full}} deployment to suit your workload and the size of your data.
+You can manually adjust the amount of resources available to your {{site.data.keyword.databases-for-mongodb}} deployment to suit your workload and the size of your data.

 ## Resource Breakdown
 {: #resources-breakdown}

-{{site.data.keyword.databases-for-mongodb_full}} runs with three data members in a cluster, and resources are allocated to all members equally.
+{{site.data.keyword.databases-for-mongodb}} runs with three data members in a cluster, and resources are allocated to all members equally.
 For example, the minimum disk size of a MongoDB deployment is 30720 MB, which equates to an initial size of 10240 MB per member.
 Minimum RAM for a MongoDB deployment is 3072 MB, which equates to an initial allocation of 1024 MB per member.

 Billing is based on the _total_ amount of resources that are allocated to the service.
 {: .tip}

-When you [provision](/docs/databases-for-mongodb?topic=cloud-databases-provisioning#provisioning) a deployment, you can select the initial resource allocation of disk and memory.
+When you provision a deployment, you can select the initial resource allocation of disk and memory.
 After provision, you can scale your deployment as it needs more resources.

 ### Disk Usage
 {: #resources-scaling-disk-usage}